LoreArc

 Features

-• Fifty sisters governing different aspects of the sea
+• Fifty sisters preside over various aspects of the sea

 • Skilled in music and dance